sutoiku/puffin/docs/Logs.md

 Logs are serialized using an [Iceberg table](https://iceberg.apache.org/spec/) managed by the Spark cluster.

-**Note**: The serialization of logs will not use the query engine, therefore will still work even when the query engine does not.
+**Note**: The serialization of logs does not rely on the query engine, therefore still works even when the query engine does not.